OumaymaMessoussi/netcents_tech_test/README.md

 record_transactions.py: contains the logic for fetching the blockchain transactions, finding the largest one and inserting it in the db. query_db.py: script used to display the content of the table unconfirmed_transactions of transaction records.

-PostgreSQL was used in this project on a MacOS with conda environment.
+PostgreSQL was used in this project on a MacOS (with Postgres.app) with conda environment.

 To test the code: